 - A solid understanding of wireless networking concepts.

-The specific WiFi adapter we're using throughout this article is the Alfa AWUS036ACH, but you can find several others that meet this requirement in our review Best WiFi Adapters for Kali Linux to Buy in 2023.
+The specific WiFi adapter we're using throughout this article is the Alfa AWUS036ACH, but you can find several others that meet this requirement in our review Best WiFi Adapters for Kali Linux.
 The processing power of your device really comes into play with aircrack-ng.
 If you're using Kali Linux as a VM, it may be worth bumping up the processors and RAM allocated more than usual.
 We ran it with 4 cores and 4096MB of RAM.

 As mentioned above, Aircrack-ng and all its tools that we'll cover in this article come pre-installed on Kali Linux.
 However, you can download the suite on any Linux, macOS, or Windows device if you'd prefer.
 Additionally, you'll need an understanding of wireless networking and the elements involved to truly appreciate the steps you'll execute with some of the tools in Aircrack-ng and how to wargame a strategy for pentesting or ethical hacking.